 If you have trouble or questions about the reading a citation, ask a librarian.

-Reading Citationsby Tina M. Adams is licensed under a Creative Commons Attribution 4.0 International License.
+Reading Citationsby Teaching and Learning Team is licensed under a Creative Commons Attribution 4.0 International License.